A journey toward planetary intelligence

 How does humanity grow — as a collective?

-How do genuinely different minds generate something together that none of them could produce alone?
-How does the extraordinary diversity of human experience become a resource rather than a source of fragmentation?
+How do genuinely different ways of knowing and being generate something together that none of them could produce alone?
+How does the extraordinary diversity of human experience become a resource for a planetary intelligence — rather than a source of fragmentation?
 This question has been honoured as a horizon.
 It has never been fully inhabited as a destination.

-For the first time in history, the conditions exist to make this a genuine experiment rather than a philosophical intuition.
+For the first time in history, the conditions exist to make planetary intelligence a genuine experiment rather than a philosophical intuition.

-The technological capacity to connect genuinely diverse minds — across every boundary of nation, culture, language and belief — in sustained, meaningful dialogue now exists.
+The technological capacity to bring genuinely different ways of knowing and being — across every boundary of nation, culture, language and belief — into sustained, meaningful encounter now exists.
 What was for millennia a scattered insight across multiple traditions can become a collective practice.

 But having the conditions for something is not the same as knowing how to do it.
 There is no established model.
 No tradition has fully mapped this territory.
 No institution has been designed around it.
 That is not a reason to wait.